sabyrzhan/ios-13-swift-5-complete-bootcamp/README.md

 * Chapter 8: Finished the chapter.
 Learned that we can use Timer class to enable countdown/countup timer in your app with 1 second delay
 * Chapter 9: learned about struct in Swift, progress bar view, how to create custom buttons using background, structs and some did some MVC stuff
 * Chapter 10: Finished.
 Some practice project.
 Nothing challenging.
 Just to sum up what learned.
+* Chapter 11: Finished it.
+Learned the diff between Struct vs Class, working with segues and additional VCs.